 Yes, if your stay is for a short period of time, and the reason for your stay is tourism, visit, transit, or even business then you don’t need to have a visa.
 But if you wanna stay for a long period of time, you will need to apply for a visa.

-I hope all your doubts were cleared after reading this article If you still have any query then feel free to comment down below.
+I hope all your doubts were cleared after reading this article If you still have any queries then feel free to comment down below.
 See you in Serbia then.

 You May Like: